 - Go warm up as often as you can in the dressing room/washroom/warm up shack.

-- If your hands get really cold, take them out of your mittens and hold on to the inside one mitten.
+- If your hands get really cold, remove one mitten and join both hands, rubbing each other and clasped together, inside one mitten.

 Football Players Check In